Suspect in shooting of National Guard members faces murder charge as US halts all asylum decisions

 Lakanwal has been living in Bellingham, Washington, about 80 miles (130 kilometers) north of Seattle, with his wife and five children, said his former landlord, Kristina Widman.

-Mohammad Sherzad, a neighbor of Lakanwal’s in Bellingham, told the AP in a phone interview Friday that Lakanwal was polite, quiet and spoke very little English.
+Mohammad Sherzad, a neighbor of Lakanwal’s, told the AP in a phone interview Friday that Lakanwal was polite, quiet and spoke very little English.

 Sherzad said he attended the same mosque as Lakanwal and had heard from other members that Lakanwal was struggling to find work.
 Some of his children attended the same school as Lakanwal’s children, Sherzad said.

 “He was so quiet and the kids were so polite, they were so playful.
-But we didn’t see anything bad about him.
-He was looking OK,” Sherzad said.
+But we didn’t see anything bad about him,” Sherzad said.
 Sherzad said Lakanwal “disappeared” about two weeks ago.

 Lakanwal had briefly worked as an independent contractor for Amazon Flex, which allows people to use their own cars to deliver packages, a company spokesperson shared with The Associated Press.
 Lakanwal delivered packages from the end of July to the end of August and hadn’t been active since.